 You may have to lug your backpack a fair distance upon arrival at the festival site – so you want to pack light.
 A fully-stocked first aid kit is probably not high up on your festival checklist.

 Most things from a first aid kit you can manage without and improvise from your bag.
-Like an item of clothing as a bandage.

 But at least bring a handful of assorted plasters, stuffed into the nooks and crannies of your bag.

 How to help with minor cuts and scrapes

 Festival environments are often a bit dirtier than everyday life, so plasters will help keep minor cuts and scrapes clean.

 Just remember to rinse the cut or scrape with water, or use some wet wipes to clean it before applying the plaster.

 3. A plastic bag

 While no one wants to use too many plastic bags, a clean plastic bag is useful for covering a burn after it’s been cooled.

 With bonfires and camp stoves commonplace at festivals, unfortunately so too are burns.
 And a serious one means you will probably have to leave the festival site.
 So take extra care.